OpenComputingLab/educational-jupyter-notebook-qa-automation/src/gh-actions.md

 ![](images/pyspelling-action-artefacts.png)

+For additional spell-checking actions, see for example: [`rojopolis/spellcheck-github-actions`](https://github.com/rojopolis/spellcheck-github-actions) (a `pyspelling` based spell-checking action).

 ## Checking Notebook Execution Against a Particular Containerised Environment

 We can use the `nbval` package to check the cell outputs of one or more notebooks against an already run reference copy of each tested notebook. *This allows us to check that environment updates have not jeopardised the intended notebook execution, for example.*